-Day 1: The trip begins at 6 p.m. in Portland.
+Day 1: The tour begins at 6 p.m. in Portland.
 Night in Portland.

 Days 2-3: Driving toward the coast we’ll stop by wetlands where Wood Duck, Cinnamon Teal, American Bittern, Virginia Rail and Marsh Wren are common breeders.
-We’ll check for any lingering winter residents, such as Lesser Scaup and Bufflehead before entering the forested coast range for the remainder of the morning.
+We’ll check for any lingering winter visitors, which might include Cackling Goose, Lesser Scaup or Bufflehead before entering the forested coast range for the remainder of the morning.
 Our stops may reveal Red-breasted Sapsucker (this tour could be called “woodpeckers and owls”; we see at least 11 of the former and seven of the latter most years), Pacific-slope Flycatcher, American Dipper, Hermit Warbler and Rufous Hummingbird before we pass through mossy and ferny grottoes and arrive in the dairy pastures of the coastal lowlands.
 At the coast we’ll check some productive sewage lagoons and the north jetty of Tillamook Bay before making a short stop at the famous Tillamook Cheese Factory, also renowned for its ice cream.

 Our home base is on the Three Capes Scenic Route, and we’ll bird the headlands of Cape Meares, Cape Lookout and the various beaches and bays in between.
 We’ll carefully scan the sea stacks among multitudes of breeding Western Gulls, Brandt’s and Pelagic Cormorants, Common Murres and Pigeon Guillemots for the rarer Tufted Puffin, while Rhinoceros Auklet and Marbled Murrelet are more likely to be found on the water.
 Any exposed tidal rocks could harbour Black Oystercatchers or a late migrant Wandering Tattler or Black Turnstone.
 The forest-covered headlands are home to the recently split Pacific Wren, Steller’s Jay, Varied Thrush and Hairy Woodpecker.
 Brush Rabbit and Townsend’s Chipmunk often forage in the open near the headland lighthouses, and the Mustard White butterfly flits along the roadsides even in the typically cool coastal climate.
 The fine restaurant where we have our dinners is located in sight of Three Arch Rocks National Wildlife Refuge, home to one of the largest seabird colonies in the U.S. south of Alaska.
 Nights in Netarts.